modir/laminas-book/docs/skeleton.md

 }
 ~~~

-> **What is JSON?**
->
+!!! note "What is JSON?"
->JSON (JavaScript Object Notation), is a text-based file format used for human-readable
+    JSON (JavaScript Object Notation), is a text-based file format used for human-readable
->representation of simple structures and nested associative arrays.
+    representation of simple structures and nested associative arrays.
 Although JSON
->originates from JavaScript, it is used in PHP and in other languages, because
+    originates from JavaScript, it is used in PHP and in other languages, because
->it is convenient for storing configuration data.
+    it is convenient for storing configuration data.

 In that file, we see some basic info on the skeleton application (its name,
 description, license, keywords and home page).
 You will typically change this info for your future